barrymcc94/game-aggregate/README.md

 To use this application you will need `node` and `npm` installed, I would recommend using [nvm](https://github.com/nvm-sh/nvm) to download the most recent version of each.

-for development purposes, you will be required to supply a `GB_API_KEY` env variable to the webpack config
+for development purposes, you will be required to supply a `GB_API_KEY` env variable

 ## Steps Required To Run This Project In Development Mode